 As well as this, the FGDP and College of General Dentistry have published guidance which can be found here.

 If members follow the relevant advice, they should not be criticised if the way they are working is questioned.

-This guidance was correct at publication 29/05/2020.
-It is intended as general guidance for members only.
+This page was correct at publication on 27/08/2020.
+Any guidance is intended as general guidance for members only.
 If you are a member and need specific advice relating to your own circumstances, please contact one of our advisers.